Pierre Moussa

-Pierre Moussa (born 24 July 1941) is a Congolese politician who has been President of the Commission of the Economic and Monetary Community of Central Africa since 2012.
-He served in the government of Congo-Brazzaville as Minister of Planning from 1979 to 1991; later, he was Minister of Spatial Planning from 1997 to 2002, Minister of Planning from 2002 to 2009, and Minister of State for the Economy and Planning from 2009 to 2012.
+Pierre Moussa (born 24 July 1941) is a Congolese politician and economist who has served as Secretary-General of the Congolese Party of Labour since 2019.
+He previously served as President of the Commission of the Economic and Monetary Community of Central Africa from 2012 to 2017.

+Moussa also served in the government of Congo-Brazzaville as Minister of Planning from 1979 to 1991; later, he was Minister of Spatial Planning from 1997 to 2002, Minister of Planning from 2002 to 2009, and Minister of State for the Economy and Planning from 2009 to 2012.